Purpose of this policy

 - destroys or damages, or threatens to destroy or damage, any property.

-The Emergency Management Division (EMD) comprises the Preparedness Risk and Resilience Unit (PRRU), Capability and Response Unit (CRU) and Student Incident and Recovery Unit (SIRU) and the Security Services Unit (SSU).
+The Security and Emergency Management Division (SEMD) comprises the Preparedness Risk and Resilience Unit (PRRU), Capability and Response Unit (CRU) and Student Incident and Recovery Unit (SIRU) and the Security Services Unit (SSU).

 developing and implementing emergency management policy to enable regions, schools and early childhood services (including Out of School Hours Care – OSHC) to plan for and respond to emergencies, including bushfires, floods and pandemics